Bobbybear007/NebulaBrowser/documentation/CORE_CONCEPTS.md

 -   **Performance Monitoring**: The `performance-monitor.js` module helps track the application's performance by monitoring metrics like memory usage and page load times.
 This is essential for identifying and addressing performance bottlenecks.

 -   **GPU Configuration**: The `gpu-config.js` and `gpu-fallback.js` modules manage GPU acceleration.
 Electron uses the system's GPU to render content, which can significantly improve performance.
 However, GPU drivers can sometimes be a source of instability.
 These modules allow Nebula to check the GPU status and apply fallbacks (like disabling hardware acceleration) if issues are detected, ensuring a more stable experience.

+### Authentication & User Agent Strategy

+-   **Auth Flow Compatibility**: Nebula allows popup windows for http/https to preserve OAuth/SSO flows without stripping POST bodies.
+-   **WebAuthn**: Platform authenticator features are enabled where supported, with diagnostics logged to help troubleshoot availability.
+-   **User Agent**: The default Electron token is removed from the UA string to improve site compatibility while appending a `Nebula/<version>` marker.